Dhvanil-CSE/SOC/assignment-1/README.md

-Pull the "assignment-1" folder to your device.\n
+Pull the "assignment-1" folder to your device.'\n'
 Now open this folder in terminal\n
 First run 'python .\data_server.py'
 Data server is live now.